 - SSRIs (selective serotonin reuptake inhibitors) fluoxetine, sertraline, paroxetine and escitalopram, which act as mood stabilisers;

 - GnRH and danazol, which suppress ovulation; and

 - Oral contraceptives, which may pause menstruation.

-For more information and guidance, you can book an appointment with our GPs, Dr. Julie O’Connor, Dr. Paul Bryan and Dr. Kathy O’Sullivan, who will provide you with advice regarding menstruation and support you with utmost care.
+For more information and guidance, you can book an appointment with our GPs, Dr. Julie O’Connor and Dr. Kathy O’Sullivan, who will provide you with advice regarding menstruation and support you with utmost care.